hacks-guide/Guide-WiiU/faq.md

 Launch System Menu: on\
 RedNAND: off
 >
 >It should now put you back to System Menu but now the USB should replace the SD.
 You then go back into Homebrew and the only app that should be in there is Wup Installer because that's all you put on the Hard Disk earlier.
 Launch that and select to install the game to NAND.

 ### How to Delete Update Folder to Block Updates on Wii U

 > Download filezilla client here https://filezilla-project.org/download.php and also the correct ftp server for wiiu.
 For Haxchi/CBHC and Mocha get this one http://wiiubru.com/appstore/#/app/fpiiu-cbhc
 >
 >Run FTPiiu_Everywhere on your wiiu and take note of the IP.
 On the PC run filezilla and set up a new connection using this screenshot https://cdn.discordapp.com/attachments/399670410565910529/533075194546356224/1.png but use the IP shown on the wiiu screen.
 >
 >Once connected look in the right hand panel and double click "storage_mlc" to enter it.
 Then double click "sys" to enter it.
 You should now see a folder called "update".
 Right click it and delete it.

-### Better Config for Mocha Users on 5.5.2

-> Config view mode: default
-Skip this menu on launch: on
-Show launch image: off
-Don’t relaunch OS: on
-Launch System Menu: off
-RedNAND: off
->
-> This will launch CFW and put you straight back into the Homebrew Channel so you don't have to launch the web exploit again to get back in.
-You can leave the Homebrew Channel manually with Home afterwards.
->
-> To re-enter Homebrew just launch the MiiMaker channel.

-### Direct CFW
+### What SD Card size is recommended?

 > Installing game backups - 32 GB  (Smaller size may be used, but certain titles are 20 GB in size)\
 Running game mods - 8 GB  (FAT32 USB drive may be used as well for mods)\